JuliaQuantumControl/QuantumControl.jl/docs/src/glossary.md

 ##### Control Amplitude

-The time-dependent coefficient for the [Control Operator](@ref) in Eq.
-(G2), or, in the most general case of Eq.
-(G1), a function on which the control term depends directly.
-The mapping from a [Control Function](@ref) to an Control Amplitude can encompass a variety of different concepts:
+The time-dependent coefficient ``a_l(t)`` for the [Control Operator](@ref) in Eq.
+(G2).
+A control amplitude may depend on on or more control functions, as well as have an explicit time dependency.
+Some conceptual examples for control amplitudes and how they may depend on a [Control Function](@ref) are the following:

 * Non-linear coupling of a control field to the operator, e.g., the quadratic coupling of the laser field to a Stark shift operator
 * Transfer functions, e.g., to model the response of an electronic device to the optimal control field ``ϵ(t)``.
-* Noise in the amplitude of the control field
+* Noise in the amplitude of the control function
 * Non-controllable aspects of the control amplitude, e.g. a "guided" control amplitude ``a_l(t) = R(t) + ϵ_l(t)`` or a non-controllable envelope ``S(t)`` in ``a_l(t) = S(t) ϵ(t)`` that ensures switch-on- and switch-off in a CRAB pulse `ϵ(t)`.

 In [Qiskit Dynamics](https://qiskit.org/documentation/dynamics/index.html), the "control amplitude" is called ["Signal"](https://qiskit.org/documentation/dynamics/apidocs/signals.html), see [Connecting Qiskit Pulse with Qiskit Dynamics](https://qiskit.org/documentation/dynamics/tutorials/qiskit_pulse.html), where a Qiskit "pulse" corresponds roughly to our [Control Function](@ref).